 By 1982 the lines between Punk and Funk were no longer as rigid.
-The Clash had scored club successes with ‘The Magnificent Seven’ and ‘This Is Radio Clash’, while old favourite Ian Dury was back with ‘Spaticus Autisticus’’ (hastily banned by the BBC for fear of offending sensibilities).
+The Clash had scored club successes with ‘The Magnificent Seven’ and ‘This Is Radio Clash’, while old favourite Ian Dury, a polio sufferer, was back with ‘Spaticus Autisticus’, which was hastily banned by the BBC for fear of offending sensibilities.
 Tracks like ‘No GDM’ by Gina X, ‘Bostich’ by Yello, ‘Waiting For A Train’ by Flash And The Pan and Yoko Ono’s ‘Walking On Thin Ice’ had continued to twist the Disco formula in the early 80’s.
 One of the best examples would be Pigbag’s unforgettable ‘Papa’s Got A Brand New Pigbag’, which failed to make any impression on the charts following its 1981 release, but was re-issued the following year and, having found an unlikely champion in Radio 1’s Dave Lee Travis, climbed all the way into the top 5 (it was DLT’s support that was also largely responsible for Coati Mundi’s ‘Me No Pop I’ becoming ZE’s first UK chart entry in ‘81, when it reached number 32).

 During the early 80’s it seemed that the whole of New York was buzzing with new ideas, but one area more than any other caught the spirit of the times.
 This was, of course, the Boogie Down Bronx, where Hip Hop had been developing more or less in isolation since DJ Kool Herc began to rock the block in the early 70’s.
 New York was primed for something big to happen and the rest, as they say, is history.